aragon/protocol-backend/packages/app/README.md

 ### Keys

 This repo web3 configuration relies on a browser provider like Metamask.
-However, it doesn't require a browser connection to read data since it is mostly consumes Aragon Court's subgraph.
+However, it doesn't require a browser connection to read data since it is mostly consumes Aragon Protocol's subgraph.